-9 In Case C-127/02 [2004] OJ C 262/2 the European Court of Justice held that any effect likely to undermine the Conservation Objectives of an international site should be regarded as a likely significant effect.
+&lt;sup>12 In Case C-127/02 [2004] OJ C 262/2 the European Court of Justice held that any effect likely to undermine the Conservation Objectives of an international site should be regarded as a likely significant effect.

-10 English Nature, The Determination of Likely Significant Effect under The Conservation (Natural Habitats, &c.)
-Regulations 1994 HRGN3 English Nature 1999.
+&lt;sup>13 English Nature (1999), The Determination of Likely Significant Effect under The Conservation (Natural Habitats, &c.)
+Regulations 1994 HRGN3.
 [English Nature is now part of Natural England].

-European Commission Environment DG, Assessment of plans and projects significantly affecting Natura 2000 sites.
-Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC
+&lt;sup>14 European Commission Environment DG, Assessment of plans and projects significantly affecting Natura 2000 sites.
+Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC.

 - 8. Causing a reduction in the resilience of the feature against external change (for example its ability to respond to extremes of environmental conditions); - 9.
 Affecting restoration of a feature where this is a conservation objective; - 10.
-Interfering with key relationships that define the structure of the site; - 11.
+Interfering with key relationships that define the structure of the site; and - 11.
 Interfering with key relationships that define the function of the site.

 It must be acknowledged that this list is not exhaustive, it is only indicative.
 Additional guidance has subsequently been published on the principles to be used in judging a likely significant effect (Tyldesley, D., 2011).
-12

-Judgements on the 'significance' of impacts have been based upon the likely effect on qualifying features of each particular site as well as the probability, duration, frequency and reversibility of those impacts.
+Judgements on the 'significance' of impacts have been based upon the likely effect on the qualifying features of each particular site as well as the probability, duration, frequency and reversibility of those impacts.
 The risk or likelihood of these impacts occurring was also considered.